usernameHed/BSQ/README.md

 # BSQ
-BSQ graphic, studient project made in C with mini-libix graphic.
-This is an algorithm that aims to find the largest square in a map
+BSQ graphic display, studient project made in C with Epitech's mini-libX graphic library.
+The BSQ is an algorithm that aims to find the largest square in a map of obstacles.

 ![alt tag](https://raw.githubusercontent.com/usernameHed/BSQ/master/BSQ.gif)